Damon Wayans: Personal life

 Wayans was married to Lisa Thorner; they divorced in 2000.
 He has four children with Thorner: sons Damon Wayans Jr. and Michael Wayans and daughters Cara Mia Wayans and Kyla Wayans.
-He is also a grandfather.
+He is also a grandfather and a great grandfather.
 He is the uncle of Damien Dante Wayans, Chaunté Wayans and Craig Wayans.

-Wayans is a close personal friend of both NBA legend Michael Jordan and fellow In Living Color star Jim Carrey.

-Wayans was diagnosed with Type 2 diabetes in January 2013.
+Wayans was diagnosed with type 2 diabetes in January 2014.

-In September 2015, Wayans defended American comedian Bill Cosby from his sexual assault accusations, stating, "It's a money hustle".
-He continued, saying, "Forty years – listen, how big is his penis that it gives you amnesia for 40 years?
-If you listen to them talk, they go, 'Well, the first time...'
-The first time?
-Bitch, how many times did it happen?
-Just listen to what they're saying and some of them really is unrape-able.
-I look at them and go, 'You don't want that.
-Get outta here.